polarin-he/data_training_material/data_collection/README.md

 If u want to contribute to the contents of this repository, open an issue here on GitHub, make changes to a new branch and make a pull request, or send an email to the content curator Daan Kivits: daan.kivits@sios-svalbard.org.

 ## License
-This work, and everything included in this repository is licensed under a [GNU Affero General Public License 3.0 license][AGPL].
+This work is licensed under a [GNU Affero General Public License 3.0 license][AGPL].

 [![AGPL-3.0][AGPL-image]][AGPL]